Forest Service, USDA.

 This final rule has been reviewed under E.O.
 13211, “Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use.”
-The Department has determined that this final rule does not constitute a significant energy action as defined in E.O.
+It has been determined that this final rule does not constitute a significant energy action as defined in E.O.
 13211.

 Civil Justice Reform

 Pursuant to Title II of the Unfunded Mandates Reform Act of 1995 (2 U.S.C.
-1531-1538), the Department has assessed the effects of this final rule on State, local, and Tribal governments and Start Printed Page 60916the private sector.
+1531-1538), the Agency has assessed the effects of this final rule on State, local, and Tribal governments and the private sector.
 This final rule does not compel the expenditure of $100 million or more by any State, local, or Tribal governments, or anyone in the private sector.
 Therefore, statements as described under sections 202 and 205 of the Act are not required.